Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have won five of the nine games they were listed as the moneyline favorite this season (55.6%).
+- The Cardinals have been the moneyline favorite 10 total times this season.
+They've gone 5-5 in those games.

-- St. Louis has played as moneyline favorites of -200 or shorter in only one game this season, which it lost.
+- St. Louis has gone 2-2 when playing as moneyline favorites with odds of -165 or shorter (50% winning percentage).

-- Based on this contest's moneyline, the Cardinals' implied win probability is 66.7%.
+- The Cardinals have a 62.3% chance to win this contest based on the moneyline's implied probability.

-- The Cardinals have had a spread set for just one matchup this season, and they did not cover.
+- The Cardinals have had a spread set for just one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.